Introduction

 Academics, scientists, and researchers use R to analyze the results of experiments.
 In addition, businesses of all sizes and in every industry use it to extract insights from the increasing amount of daily data they generate.

-Open Science is the practice of science in such a way that others can collaborate and contribute, where research data, lab notes and other research processes are freely available, under terms that enable reuse, redistribution and reproduction of the research and its underlying data and methods.
+Open and reproducible science is the practice of science in such a way that others can collaborate and contribute and where research data, lab notes and other research processes are freely available, under terms that enable reuse, redistribution and reproduction of the research and its underlying data and methods.
 Reproducible research means that research data and code are made available so that others are able to reach the same results as are claimed in scientific outputs.
 Closely related is the concept of replicability, the act of repeating a scientific methodology to reach similar conclusions.
 These concepts are core elements of empirical research.

-This lecture series is designed to give Oxford IHTM students a foundational understanding and appreciation of the pillars of Open Science more broadly and within that the concepts, methods and tools for Reproducible Research more specifically.
-To further the students’ learning, practical examples and exercises will be discussed and walked through using the R language for statistical computing as a way to practically demonstrate these concepts.
+The Open and Reproducible Science in R module is designed to give MSc IHTM students a foundational understanding and appreciation of the pillars of open science more broadly and within that the concepts, methods and tools for reproducible research more specifically.
+To further the students’ learning, practical examples and exercises are walked through and discussed using the R language for statistical computing as a way to practically demonstrate these concepts.